project-flotta/project-flotta.github.io/documentation/latest/dev/guide.md

 # Make sure you have configured k8s provider docker
 # For example for minikube by running: eval $(minikube -p minikube docker-env)
 # Then run the build of the container
-$ IMG=flotta-operator:latest make docker-build
+$ IMG=flotta-operator:latest HTTP_IMG=flotta-edge-api:latest make docker-build

 # Deploy the operator on k8s
-$ make deploy IMG=flotta-operator
+$ IMG=flotta-operator:latest HTTP_IMG=flotta-edge-api:latest make deploy

 # Wait until the operator is ready
 $ kubectl wait --timeout=120s --for=condition=Ready pods -l app=flotta-controller-manager -n flotta